Basic database preparation and maintenance

 The rule of thumb is that the ErrorLog should not contain any errors.

 - Check and fix All PHP bugs.

-All PHP-errors are logged here, unless they your application overrides this.
+All PHP errors are logged here unless your application overrides this.

 - Make sure debug logging is disabled.

 Extensive debug logging may slow down your site

 - If your application provides its own logs, fix errors in them.

 For example, Magento has system.log, exeption.log and reports

 - Run Cron as real cron jobs, not using